 We use an app called Remini to communicate about your child's day, send photos, and check your child in and out of the program.
 With that said, being with your child is our educator's first priority.
 The Remini updates come second to the children's safety and learning.
 We view our early childhood educators as professionals.
 This means they engage in deep learning experiences with your children.
-This includes the learning domains as well as relationship building through daily care routines such as diaper changing, feeding, etc. Educators will only use school assigned smart devices and school emails to communicate with families.
+This includes the learning domains as well as building relationships through daily care routines such as diaper changing, feeding, etc. Educators will only use school assigned smart devices and JCC emails to communicate with families.
 Please refrain from contacting educators via their personal phone numbers or emails.

-- Educators will send one group message or activity per day. - Educators will attach at least one photo per day. - Educators will send one individual update per week for children over the age of two and one update daily under the age of two.
+- Educators will send one group message or activity per day. - Educators will attach at least one photo per day. - Educators will update a child's daily sheet in Remini for all children under the age of two.

-Remini does have a messaging feature, but if your need is urgent, please call the Gan Ami office and we will contact the classroom educators for you.
+Remini does have a messaging feature that both educators and families are encouraged to use.
+If your need is urgent, please call the Gan Ami office and we will contact the classroom educators for you.